EasternWoodland art

 About

-I'm an Anishinaabe artist, writer, illustrator, and educator of the Bear Clan, originally from Wii-kwe-amikoong on Manitoulin Island, Ontario, now living on Vancouver Island, British Columbia.
+I'm an Aanishinaabe artist, writer, illustrator, and educator of the Bear Clan, originally from Wii-kwe-amikoong on Manitoulin Island, Ontario, now living on Vancouver Island, British Columbia.
 My creative work honours the rich traditions of Eastern Woodland art, weaving together ancestral wisdom and contemporary expression through storytelling and vibrant imagery.

 Me & my journey